abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_4_Memory/Lecture_4.md

 - *stack*: When using functions with variables and arguments stack memory is used.

-- *passing by reference*: Insted of copying change them permanently.
+- *passing by reference*: Instead of copying change them permanently.

 - Use * before the variable to change its actual value it mainly change the pointers.

 ## Overflow

-- Stack and heap can get overflow and "crash with eachother" and bad things happen.
+- Stack and heap can get overflow and "crash with each other" and bad things happen.

 - *buffer overflow*: buffer is a chunk of memory.

-- Getting data from the user can overflow a buffer as we dont know how much they will use.
+- Getting data from the user can overflow a buffer as we don't know how much they will use.

 ## Scanf